beingadityak/hashnode-backups/clfmjwkmx00030al54wppe4vg.md

 ### 2\.
 Generate the initial supervisor config

 For most of the installations, you'll have a default config file present in `/etc/supervisor/supervisord.conf` for starting and configuring the Supervisord service.
-If it's not present, you can generate the conf wtih the following:
+If it's not present, you can generate the conf with the following:

 ```json
 mkdir -p /etc/supervisor